 Could use “exit survey” products, but people who just bounce don’t tend to respond.

-Laura Klein – The 3 Reasons They’re Not Converting
+Laura Klein, The Three Reasons They’re Not Converting

 - They don’t understand what you’re offering (they don’t get it)

 - They don’t have the problem you’re solving (they don’t need it)